 Create A Christmas Play In Your Classroom To Video And Share Or Just Do For Fun!

-Class activities demonstrated and fully explained in the presentations
+Class activities demonstrated and fully explained

 Designed to encourage students to input their own unique ideas, characters and storyline